phcode-dev/phoenix/docs/generatedApiDocs/features/TaskManager-API.md

 bar where the user can see all running tasks, monitor its progress and close/pause the execution of the task if supported by the task.

+## renderSpinnerIcon

+determines what the spinner icon to show(green-for success), red-fail, blue normal based on the active tasks in list and renders.
+IF the active tasks has already  been notified, it wont notify again.

+### Parameters

+*   `newTaskAdded`

 ## TaskObject

 Type: [Object][1]